chanlhock/SlapImage/README.md

   - SlapImage had reached a point of stable code of functions and features.
 I proceeded to commit it to GitHub.
 -
 ## :beetle: Unresolvable Bug in Todo List
 - [ ] When user pressed the back arrow button at the topbar of StockActivity.kt view, returning back to HomeFragment.kt view there is a large white rectangle covering lower two rows of the grid icon container.
 This only happens when user enters a Stock Ticker and check the stock price.
 However, if user uses the phone back button to return to HomeFragment.kt view, the bug doesn't happen.
+One other observation is that the bug doesn't happen on Android 15 phone.
 - [X] (Issue fixed 18th Apr 2025) When user clicked Gallery button to launch, SlapImage crashes. :warning: (Issue only specifically occurred on Huawei Matepad 12 X).  -----
    - Resolution: The key improvements are: (refer to GalleryActivity.kt for more details)
      - Better null safety checks